confluentinc/librdkafka/INTRODUCTION.md

  - Protocol rebalance is fully incremental, so the only allowed functions to use in a rebalance callback will be `rd_kafka_incremental_assign` and `rd_kafka_incremental_unassign`.
-Currently you can still use existing code and the expected function to call is determined based on the chosen `partition.assignment.strategy` but this will be removed in next release.
+In the `classic` protocol, the expected function to call is determined based on the chosen`partition.assignment.strategy` but this is removed for the `consumer` protocol.

    When setting the `group.remote.assignor` property, it's already required to use the incremental assign and unassign functions.